toddbranch/ECE382/notes/L1/skills_review.md

 - Explain the concept of overflow and when it occurs.
 - Know how to add and subtract two binary numbers and note whether an overflow occurs.

-5. (10pts each) All of the numbers below are represented using 8-bit, two's complement notation.
+5. (5 pts each) All of the numbers below are represented using 8-bit, two's complement notation.
 Perform the specified operations and specify whether or not an overflow occurs.

 a.
    1110 1101